basierend auf Bewertungen

 Reishi and Hericium in combination are the first choice for diseases of the stomach and esophagus:

-Reishi increases the production of antibacterial substances in the mucus layer in the esophagus and stomach, especially soluble IgA (immunoglobulin, which is present in mucous membranes and protects the epithelium from pathogens) and defensins.
-See also: https://pubmed.ncbi.nlm.nih.gov/16798741/ "Reishi polysaccharides induce immunoglobulin production through the TLR4/TLR2-mediated induction of transcription factor Blimp-1"
+Reishi increases the production of antibacterial substances in the mucus layer in the esophagus and stomach, especially.a of soluble IgA (immunoglobulin, which is present in mucous membranes and protects the epithelium from pathogens) and defensins.
+See also: https://pubmed.ncbi.nlm.nih.gov/16798741/ “Reishi polysaccharides induce immunoglobulin production through the TLR4/TLR2-mediated induction of transcription factor Blimp-1”

-A typical disease of the small intestine that medicinal mushrooms can help with is the so-called "leaky gut".
-These are microscopic holes in the intestine.Small intestine cells only have an average lifespan of about five days, as they are always exposed to toxins, pathogens, etc., so they have to regenerate quite frequently.
-Some substances even reduce the lifespan to only about two days.
-If, for example, the micronutrients required for the regeneration of the small intestine cells are missing and substances such as gluten loosen the connection between the cells, then undigested food proteins or toxins can get into the body through these microscopic holes, which promotes various chronic diseases such as Autoimmune diseases, diabetes, allergic diseases, high blood pressure.
-Autoimmune diseases in particular are very often associated with leaky gut.
+A typical disease of the small intestine that medicinal mushrooms can help with is the so-called “Leaky Gut.”
+These are microscopic holes in the intestine.
+Small intestinal cells only have an average lifespan of about five days because they are always exposed to toxins, pathogens, etc., so they have to regenerate quite frequently.
+Some materials even have a lifespan of just approx. down two days.
+If then, for example The micronutrients required for the regeneration of the small intestinal villi are missing and substances such as Gluten breaks the connection between the cells, then undigested food proteins or toxins can enter the body through these microscopic holes, which promotes various chronic diseases, such as: Autoimmune diseases, diabetes, allergic diseases, high blood pressure.
+Autoimmune diseases in particular are often linked to leaky gut.

-Another typical small intestine disease is fungal infestation by Candida albicans, which can cause flatulence, abdominal pain or diarrhea.
-Colonization of the small intestine by bacteria or candida is usually associated with colon dysbiosis, i.e. an imbalance in the intestinal flora, or with hypoacidity in the stomach, so that pathogens can get into the small intestine via the stomach.
+Another typical small intestinal disease is fungal infection caused by Candida albicans, which can cause flatulence, abdominal pain or diarrhea.
+Colonization of the small intestine by bacteria or Candida is usually related to colon dysbiosis, i.e.H an imbalance in the intestinal flora, or with hypoacidity in the stomach, so that pathogens enter the small intestine via the stomach.

-https://pubmed.ncbi.nlm.nih.gov/32693144/ "Moreover, mushroom polysaccharides also act as prebiotics and modulate the composition of gut microflora; and thus, can reduce insulin resistance.
-The present review discusses the pathophysiology of diabetes and, elaborates some potential mushroom species that are known to have antihyperglycemic activities.Different mushroom polysaccharides modulating the composition of gut microflora in diabetic animal models have also been discussed”
+https://pubmed.ncbi.nlm.nih.gov/32693144/ “Moreover, mushroom polysaccharides also act as prebiotics and modulate the composition of gut microflora; and thus, can reduce insulin resistance.
+The present review discusses the pathophysiology of diabetes and, elaborates some potential mushroom species that are known to have antihyperglycemic activities.
+Different mushroom polysaccharides modulating the composition of gut microflora in diabetic animal models have also been discussed.”

-https://pubmed.ncbi.nlm.nih.gov/33322069/ “β-glucans have metabolic and gastrointestinal effects, modulating the gut microbiome, altering lipid and glucose metabolism, reducing cholesterol , leading to their investigation as potential therapies for metabolic syndrome, obesity and diet regulation, gastrointestinal conditions such as irritable bowel, and to reduce cardiovascular and diabetes risk.”
+https://pubmed.ncbi.nlm.nih.gov/33322069/ “β-glucans have metabolic and gastrointestinal effects, modulating the gut microbiome, altering lipid and glucose metabolism, reducing cholesterol, leading to their investigation as potential therapies for metabolic syndrome, obesity and diet regulation, gastrointestinal conditions such as irritable bowel, and to reduce cardiovascular and diabetes risk.”

 https://pubmed.ncbi.nlm.nih.gov/28885559/ “Mushrooms act as a prebiotics to stimulate the growth of gut microbiota, conferring health benefits to the host.
 In the present review, we have summarized the beneficial activities of various mushrooms on gut microbiota via the inhibition of exogenous pathogens and, thus, improving the host health.”